China's new coronavirus cases rise on infections from abroad

-BEIJING (Reuters) - China reported an uptick in new confirmed cases of coronavirus infections, reversing four straight days of declines, driven by infected individuals arriving from abroad.
+BEIJING (Reuters) - China reported an uptick in new confirmed cases of coronavirus infections, reversing four straight days of fewer new cases, driven by infected individuals arriving from abroad.

-Mainland China had 24 new confirmed cases on Tuesday, the National Health Commission said on Wednesday, up from 19 cases a day earlier.
+Mainland China had 24 new confirmed cases on Tuesday, the National Health Commission said on Wednesday, up from 19 new cases a day earlier.

 Of the new infections, 10 were imported cases, bringing the overall cases from abroad to 79.

-The Chinese capital of Beijing on Tuesday saw six new cases involving individuals who traveled from Italy and the United States, while Shanghai had two such imported infections, Shandong province one and Gansu province one.
+The Chinese capital of Beijing on Tuesday saw six new cases involving individuals who traveled from Italy and the United States, while Shanghai had two imported infections, Shandong province one and Gansu province one.

+As China’s efforts to control the spread of the pathogen at home start to payoff, Beijing is turning its focus on overseas cases as the coronavirus expands its footprint across the globe.

+New infections in central Hubei province, the epicenter of the outbreak, continued to stabilize, with new cases declining for the sixth day.

 The total number of confirmed cases in mainland China so far stood at 80,778 as of Tuesday.